uvarc/rc-website/content/project/infrastructure.md

 Some example workloads:

 * Web content
-* Databases (MySQL, PostgreSQL, MongoDB, Redis)
+* Relational Databases (MySQL, PostgreSQL)
+* NoSQL Databases (MongoDB, Cassandra, Redis, Scylla)
+* Elasticsearch / Kibana
 * Pipelines and sequential workflows
+* Apache Kafka
-* Spark
+* Apache Spark / Spark or Zeppelin Notebooks
 * See [other available packages](https://universe.dcos.io/#/packages)

-Users will create their own Docker images, stored in a UVA Container Registry, and will be able to launch them on-demand.
+Eligible users will create their own Docker images, stored in a UVA Container Registry, and will be able to launch them on-demand.
 This new cluster will be attached to Qumulo storage, as well as the Globus DTN.

 More information coming soon!